JoshTW/simple/README.md

 - Check material strength and volume (per linear meter) of Carbon nanotube-based fibres invented at Rice University or a Super-Nanotube rope
 - find a high density asteroid

+## Space Apps Report

+I spent the weekend researching simulation options and working getting data into GMAT.
+I placed the database from http://minorplanetcenter.net/web_service on a local mysql server.
+I can got a list of asteroids that have an H value from the neowise project sorted by delta v.
+This provides Asteroid 0228502 which is about 300 meters (plus or minus 50m) diameter and has a 5.52 km/sec ?v, an estimate of the amount of energy necessary to jump from LEO (Low Earth Orbit) to the asteroid's orbit.
+I could not enter this asteroids orbit into GMAT with the help of the Horizons telnet command line interface:   telnet  ssd.jpl.nasa.gov 6775 but I was able to get a working SPK file for the 0000004 asteroid (Vesta).
+I think the normal tutorials will allow be to plan a simple mission to Vesta.

 ## Simulation Options:
 ### GMAT